 KPI supplies solar electricity to captive power producers (CPP) consumers as an independent power producer (IPP) as well as Procurement, Engineering, and Construction (EPC) services.
 The company’s whole operation is based in Bharuch.

 Today, the business has 100 MW of solar power installed capacity within the IPP sector and 100 MW+ of EPC/CPP projects.
 In Gujarat, the company offers solar energy through third-party sales.
 It builds and manages grid-connected IPP solar power plants using the’ Solarism’ brand.
 Using Power Purchase Agreements, the company provides power generated by solar power facilities to businesses (PPA).
-As of today’s date, this is the share price of KPI Green Energy Ltd.
+As of today’s date, this is KPI Green Energy share price

 Finally, the renewable energy industry in India is continuously increasing and evolving, providing an excellent opportunity for investors interested in environmentally sensitive and sustainable investments.
 The renewable energy sector is predicted to develop rapidly in the following years, thanks to the Indian government’s commitment to decreasing greenhouse gas emissions and attaining a target of 450 GW of renewable energy capacity by 2030.